broadinstitute/disk-manager/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/broadinstitute/disk-manager)](https://goreportcard.com/report/github.com/broadinstitute/disk-manager)

-disk-manager is a tool to manage google compute engine persistent disks which are dynamically provisioned by kubernetes stateful sets.
+Disk-manager is a tool to manage google compute engine persistent disks dynamically provisioned by kubernetes stateful sets.
 It ensures that the GCE persistent disks have a snapshot schedule attached so that the disks are backed up regularly.
 The snapshot scheudle that will be attached is determined by an annotation on `persistentVolumeClaims` created as part of stateful kubernetes deployments.